 Orbis Editions offers a model for a small press that focuses on using publications as a space for exhibition.
 With Kindling Fund support, Orbis Editions will promote and disseminate the practices of Maine-based contemporary artists.
 In conjunction with its publications, Orbis will organize public conversations and performances that reinforce the role of print media as both active within and responsive to its cultural context.
 Throughout 2018, Orbis Editions will work with five Maine artists to produce an open edition of creative works, two selected by an open call, and each accompanied by a public event.

-This project will offer a one-month printmaking residency to six individuals who want to create radical printed matter for an organization or a community at large.
-One edition of 100 signs, posters, pamphlets, zines, postcards, or other printed matter will be created during this residency related to the issue the resident brings to the table: racism, LGBTQ rights, incarceration, homelessness, gentrification, environmental change, politics, healthcare, and so forth.
+Printers Without Margins will offer a one-month printmaking fellowship to six individuals who want to create radical printed matter for an organization or a community at large.
+Pickwick will provide access to their printshop, instruction, materials, creative guidance and a small stipend to each fellow.
+The fellowship is intended to give someone who wouldn?t otherwise have access to the equipment and community support that Pickwick provides.
+One edition of 100 signs, posters, pamphlets, zines, postcards, etc. will be created related to the issue they bring to the table.
+Possible topics can include issues around: racism, LGBTQIAA+ rights, incarceration, homelessness, gentrification, environmental change, politics, healthcare, and so forth.
 Distribution of the printed matter to the public will be an integral component of each residency; these could include posting in public spaces, dispersal during canvassing/community conversations, mailings via post, or any creative method of dissemination.